 0.4.1 Limitations

 The study has several limitations.
 While we used two estimation methods to reduce the influence of selection bias due to unobserved confounding, they are still unable to account for all forms of selection simultaneously.
 Therefore a causal interpretation is only possible under restrictive assumptions, namely no unobserved time-variant confounding for the FE model and positivity, exchangeability and consistency for the MSM.
 The assumption of positivity is likely to hold, given that every person should have at least a small chance of receiving a diabetes diagnosis.
 This is also supported by the relatively small range of stabilized weights and absence of zero-weights.
-Exchangeability, or no unmeasured confounding, is not testable and could potentially be violated if not all time-invariant or
+Exchangeability, or no unmeasured confounding could potentially be violated if not all time-invariant or

 time-variant confounders were accounted for, but there is no comprehensive test.
 We tested for part of this assumption by estimating a FE model and given that the results remain very similar, this suggests that unobserved time-invariant confounding may be of limited relevance in this case.
 Consistency would have been violated if a diabetes diagnosis had been reported but the person had actually not been diagnosed with diabetes.
 This was likely only violated in very rare cases of misreporting, given that specificity of diabetes self-report is very high in China (Yuan et al., 2015).
 Because we were interested in the eﬀect of a diabetes diagnosis, unobserved diabetes did not violate the consistency assumption.